 Who is affected by the Cox Hotspots update?

 Unless you’re currently using the Cox Panoramic Wi-Fi Gateway router, you don’t have to worry about the hotspot update.
-However, if you’re currently renting this device from Cox, yours will be one of the devices affected by the change.
+However, if you’re currently renting this device from Cox, yours will be one of the routers affected by the change.

 Will the Cox Hotspot update impact my internet speeds or data usage?